Buy and Sell coins?

 Late Use of Bronze

-Production difficulties at the Royal Mint meant that during 1998 some bronze coins were produced in bronze instead of copper-plated steel.
+Production difficulties at the Royal Mint meant that during 1998 some 'copper' coins were produced in bronze instead of copper-plated steel.
 They can easily be distinguished by the use of a magnet.

 However, the 1998 1p was only issued for circulation in a copper-plated steel form.
 The 1p in the 1999 Proof Set was issued in bronze instead of the usual copper plated steel.

-I am most grateful to the Royal Mint for giving me this information regarding the issue of bronze coins in 1998 and 1999.
+I am most grateful to the Royal Mint for giving me this information regarding the issue of 'copper' coins in 1998 and 1999.

 Acknowledgements